eclipse-openj9/openj9-docs/CONTRIBUTING.md

 Project committers are responsible for checking pull requests and merging changes.

-Pull requests must not be merged before the code PRs are merged.
-Before merging, make sure that there is not work continuing (usually indicated by a "WIP" prefix on the pull request title).
+Documentation pull requests must not be merged before code pull requests are merged in case subsequent code changes alter the documented behavior.

+Before merging, check with the developers involved and make sure that there is not work still to be done.
+This is usually indicated by a "WIP" prefix on the pull request title.

 When pull requests are merged, the documentation is published to the gh-pages branch of the https://github.com/eclipse/openj9-docs repository as part of the "current working draft" at the following URL: